Below you will discover Sonoma State University through the lens of a variety of facts and statistics.

 - SSU awards approximately $1.1 million in scholarships per year

-- 9 credential programs; 8 certificate programs
+- 4 credential programs

 Sonoma State University is fully accredited by the Western Association of Schools and Colleges.
 SSU is also a member of the prestigious Council of Public Liberal Arts Colleges, an association of public colleges and universities whose primary mission is ensuring that fine undergraduate liberal arts and sciences education is available to students in the public systems of higher education.
 SSU is the only California member of COPLAC.